Kidnapping of Evyatar David

-Evyatar David (אביתר דוד) is an Israeli who was kidnapped during the Nova music festival massacre of the October 7 attacks, and was held as a hostage by Hamas until October 13, 2025, when he was released as part of a hostage-prisoner exchange.
+Evyatar David (אביתר דוד) is an Israeli man who was kidnapped during the Nova music festival massacre of the October 7 attacks, and was held as a hostage by Hamas until October 13, 2025, when he was released as part of a hostage-prisoner exchange.

-Evyatar David
+Background

 Evyatar David was born on December 24, 2000, to Avishai and Galia David.
 He is from Kfar Saba.
-He has a brother Ilay, and a sister Yaela.
+He has a brother Ilay, and a sister Yeela.
+David had been childhood best friends with fellow hostage Guy Gilboa-Dalal, since the age of one and a half when they began Yael preschool in Kfar Saba.

 Kidnapping

+David spent October 6, with his family before he headed out with friends to attend the Nova festival near Re'im.
 David was kidnapped from the Nova festival during the October 7 attacks.
+Reportedly after the family heard rocket fire near their home and had taken shelter, David's mother began texting with him with the last message being received at 7:43 am.
 He reported being shot at and trying to escape by vehicle, before the connection was lost.
 He was taken with his childhood best friend Guy Gilboa-Dalal.
+His family saw videos around about 2pm that had been sent to them showing David being led away with his hand tied by Hamas militants.

 Captivity

 David and Gilboa-Dalal were shown in a video taken on February 22, 2025, during the January 2025 ceasefire watching the release of three other hostages, Omer Shem Tov, Eliya Cohen and Omer Wenkert, after 505 days.
 David and Gilboa-Dalal were not freed and remained as hostages.
 The video was the first sign of life from David since being kidnapped, and the first of Gilboa-Dalal since June 2024.

-The two are held with their hands and feet tied, bags over their heads, and fed very little in complete darkness, which makes it difficult to know what they are eating.
+In March 2025 it was reported that David and Gilboa-Dalal were being held with their hands and feet tied, bags over their heads, and fed very little in complete darkness, which makes it difficult to know what they are eating.
 They receive one shower a month with a bucket of water.
 David does not have his glasses and is unable to see well.